arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 yarn add @fortawesome/angular-fontawesome
 ```

-## Installing pro version fontawesome icons in Angular
+## Installing pro version Font Awesome icons in Angular

-To install pro version fontawesome icons follow the below steps
+To install pro version Font Awesome icons follow the below steps

-1. Configure npm registry to install icons from fontawesome npm package.
+1. Configure npm registry to install icons from Font Awesome npm package.
-2. If you buy a license for fontawesome icons you will be given an authentication token through which you can set your npm registry.
+2. If you buy a license for Font Awesome icons you will be given an authentication token through which you can set your npm registry.

 This configuration can be done at global level or per project level

 ## Global level configuration

-To use fontawesome icons across all the angular projects add @fortawesome scope to use fontawesome pro npm package source
+To use Font Awesome icons across all the angular projects add @fortawesome scope to use Font Awesome pro npm package source
 i.e., npm.fontawesome.com

 ```